Samosa: Southeast Asia

-Myanmar (Burma)

-Burmese-style samusa can be smaller than their Indian counterparts.

 Samosas are called samuza (စမူဆာ) in Burmese, and are an extremely popular street snack in Burma.
-Samosas are also used in a traditional Burmese salad called samuza thoke (စမူဆာသုပ်; lit. 'samosa salad'), a salad of cut samosa pieces with onions, cabbage, fresh mint, light potato and chickpea curry broth, masala, chili powder, salt and lime.
+Samosas are also used in a traditional Burmese salad called samuza thoke (စမူဆာသုပ်; lit. 'samosa salad'), a salad of cut samosa pieces with onions, cabbage, fresh mint, light potato and chickpea curry broth, masala, chilli powder, salt and lime.

-Indonesia
+In Indonesia, snacks similar similar to samosas include pastel, panada and epok-epok.